 CMTI is a comprehensive training program designed for those with case management responsibilities in AIDS services, AIDS housing, domestic violence, shelters and transitional living programs.

-The Syringe Exchange Program is a harm-reduction service that encourages injection drug users to dispose of used hypodermic needles in a safe manner.
+The Syringe Services Program is a harm-reduction service that encourages injection drug users to dispose of used hypodermic needles in a safe manner.
 This reduces the transmission of blood borne pathogens and the number of needles discarded in the community.

 ACT seeks to provide cross training between employment services and all types of AIDS service providers, so that they can better assist persons living with AIDS who seek to (re)enter the workforce.